AI-powered 3D bone analysis for orthopedic surgical planning.

 Dr. Cesar de Cesar Netto

-Orthopedic researcher, global leader in WBCT applications
+Orthopedic surgeon and global leader in WBCT research

 Dr. Marie-Aude Munoz